Building Department

 You are here

-The department is responsible for the issuance of all building permits for residential and commercial structures within the town.
-The department handles all permits related to electrical, plumbing, heating and air conditioning and demolition.
-That process includes the review of plans for technical compliance with the CT State Building Code, and the inspection of the project during various phases of construction.
+The department is responsible for the issuance of all building permits for residential and commercial structures and projects within the limits of the town.
+The department accepts and processes all permit applications related to building, electrical, plumbing, heating and air conditioning and demolition of structures.
+That process includes the collection of all applicable fees, review of construction plans for technical compliance with the CT State Building Code, and field inspections of the project during various phases of construction.
+Once a project is completed the department is responsible for issuance of a Certificate of Occupancy or a Certificate of Compliance stating the construction performed substantially meets the structural and safety requirements of the State of Connecticut Building Code and relevant Town of Branford ordinance's.

 Permits are required for any owner who intends to construct, enlarge, alter, repair, move, demolish or change the occupancy of a building or structure, or to move a lot line that will affect any existing building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, the installation of which is regulated by the code.
 Permit applications are accepted in person from 8 am to 4 pm Monday through Friday at the land use service counter located on second floor of Town Hall or maybe accepted by e-mail at Building@branford-ct.gov.